theNFTgame/node-merge-js/README.md

 ====================

 merge-js resolves dependencies between files and merges them into a single file.
-In order to define a dependency, simply use a import statement within a comment;
+In order to define a dependency, simply use a commented import statement in your js files like this;

     // import("lib/jquery.js")
     // import("lib/underscore.js")

     $(function() {
-        alert("Tes");
+        alert("Test");
     });

 Connect Middleware